LISSConsulting/DoubtfulData/README.md

 Import-Module DoubtfulData
 ```

-This commands requires Exchange Online cmdlets to be present in current PowerShell session.
-Before using this module, connect to Microsoft Exchange online.
+This commands requires Exchange cmdlets to be present in current PowerShell session.
+Before using this module, connect to Microsoft Exchange server.

 ### Export-DistributionGroupMember